 Find ways to teach children the connection between letters and sounds.
-It is helpful having different mediums for kids to manipulate and play with words (like the puzzles, writing materials, and magnet).
+It is helpful having different mediums for kids to manipulate and play with words (like puzzles, writing materials, and magnets).
 Sing songs about sounds.
 Have them sound out words as they read and write.
 All of these give the chance to learn the association between phonics and words in ways that make sense.

 5. Build feelings of competency.